btr1975/QuickConfigTemplates/README.md

 ### About

-This script is for simple config templates, to make lif easier on admins/engineers
+This script is for simple config templates, to make life easier on admins/engineers

 ### Version 1.0.3.prod information